FranciscoMSR3000/mtg-oracle-virtual-judge/README.md

 ### Prerequisites

-- Python 3.11 recommended (3.14 works but runs on CPU only — no CUDA support yet)
+- Python 3.11 recommended (3.14 works but runs on CPU only)
 - ~10GB disk space for phi-2 model weights + ChromaDB

 ### 1. Clone the repository